JacqsLabz/Sims4-Yootz-Playthrough/1.1-TwoSims+Romance/00-index.md

 "Still feeling under the weather, dear?"
 Jane sat back down across from Sara.
 "Look, I've been kind of wondering lately; what if you're pregnant."

-"Wait," Sara closed her eyes, "is that eve possible?
-But we were careful...  and I..."
+"Wait," Sara closed her eyes, "But we were careful...  and I..."

 ![](12-22-16_6-32-20%C2%A0PM.png)

 "I know, but it would explain a lot."
+Jane shrugged.

 "I need some time to think..."
 Sara stood.
 "Like, I need a minute."